adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

 ### onBuildStarting

 This hook is executed before the build starts.
-It is useful for tasks such as file generation, or for injecting custom build steps.
+It is helpful for tasks such as file generation or for injecting custom build steps.

 ### onBuildCompleted

 This hook is executed once the build is complete.
-Can also be used to customize the build process.
+It can also be used to customize the build process.

 ### onDevServerStarted